GeorgeMicro/Wiredcraft/README.md

 ## Ansible Playbooks

+### Requirements

+Ansible >= 2.9

+Python >= 2.7

+The created AWS bridge server by the terraform project should already be ready run the playbooks without any issues.

-Target Environment: Amazon Linux 2
+Host Environment: Amazon Linux 2

+### Usage

+1. Edit your hosts and make sure your control server can connect the hosts via ssh

+2. run `ansible-playbook am2_main.yml`

 ## Containerized API App

 This web app uses Fastapi.
+The app listens port 3000.

+A pre-built image is available at Docker hub:

+*georgemicro/python-fastapi:1.0.0*

+### Build a image

+Working directory: docker_api_app

+`docker image build -t python-fastapi .`

+### Run a container from image on Docker Hub

+`docker run -d -p {port}:3000 georgemicro/python-fastapi:1.0.0`

+### API Documentation

+There are two APIs available:

+Read Root: GET	/

+Read Item: GET	/items/{item_id}

-For detailed API documentation, since Fastapi supports Swagger Ui, simply go to {server}/docs to check it out.
+For detailed the clean and interactive API documentations (made possible by Swagger UI and Redoc), please go to ''{server}/docs' or '{server}/redoc'.